UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Marketable Securities

 The Company’s marketable securities include investments in mutual funds, which invest primarily in various government and corporate obligations, stocks and money market funds.
-The Company’s marketable securities are reported at fair value with the related unrealized and realized gains and losses included in other expense (income).
+The Company’s marketable securities are reported at fair value with the related unrealized and realized gains and losses included in other income (expense).
 Realized gains or losses on mutual funds are determined on a specific identification basis.
-The Company would record an impairment charge if the cost of the available-for-sale securities exceeds the estimated fair value of the securities and the decline in value is determined to be other-than-temporary.
-During the three months ended September 30, 2023, the Company did not record an impairment charge regarding its investment in marketable securities because
+The Company evaluates its investments periodically for possible other-than-temporary impairment by reviewing factors such as the length of time and extent to which fair value had been below cost basis, the financial condition of the issuer and the Company’s ability and intent to hold the investment for a period of time, which may be sufficient for anticipated recovery of market value.
+The Company records an impairment charge to the extent that the cost of the available-for-sale securities exceeds the estimated fair value of the securities and the decline in value is determined to be other-than-temporary.
+During the three months ended September 2024 and 2023, the Company did not record an impairment charge regarding its investment in marketable securities because management believes, based on its evaluation of the circumstances, that the decline in fair value below the cost of certain of the Company’s marketable securities is temporary.

 8